-A counterculture is a subculture whose values and norms of behaviour differ substantially from those of mainstream society, often in opposition to mainstream cultural mores.
+It's all about the counterculture A counterculture is a sub culture whose values and norms differ substantially from those of mainstream society, often in opposition to them.
 A countercultural movement expresses the ethos and aspirations of a specific population during a well-defined era.
 When oppositional forces reach critical mass, countercultures can trigger dramatic cultural changes.
 Prominent examples of countercultures in Europe and North America include Romanticism (1790–1840), Bohemianism (1850–1910), the more fragmentary counterculture of the Beat Generation (1944–1964), and perhaps most prominently, the counterculture of the 1960s (1964–1974), usually associated with the hippie subculture.
-In the 1960's, it has been said, there was a leap in human consciousness: Mahatma Gandhi, Martin Luther King and Che Guevara led a revolution of conscience, and The Beatles, The Doors and Jimi Hendrix used music to create revolution and evolution themes.
+In the 1960's, it has been said, there was a leap in human consciousness: Mahatma Gandhi, Martin Luther King and Che Guevara led a revolution of conscience, and The Beatles, The Doors and Jimi Hendrix used music to create revolutionary and evolutionary themes.
 Wikipedia.

 T'shirts for sale. $40.00 plus postage.
 Any size, colours are red, black, grey, white.
 Orders to: email@example.com is all you need Not a government funded artist Share the wealth Madam Omar.